muonw/muonw-powertable/README.md

 - Is based on Svelte.
 - Is easy to learn and use.
 - Runs in latest versions of Firefox ESR, Chromium, and Safari.
+- Does not impose a theme.
 - Does not include a web server.
-- Does not apply CSS styles by default.
 - Does not include third party runtime dependencies.

 ## 📝 To-do